PapaDaCodr/npm-download-progress-tracker/README.md

 # npm-progress-tracker

-A powerful Node.js package that provides real-time tracking of npm package downloads and installations with detailed progress information.
+A powerful Node.js package that provides real-time tracking of npm package installations with beautiful progress bars.

 ## Features